 Assessing the Risks of Counterfeiting and Illicit Diversion for Health Care Products is a paper series published by the Center for Anti-Counterfeiting and Product Protection at Michigan State University.
 The paper addresses the threats of counterfeit products in the healthcare industry and how they affect businesses within the industry.
 Additionally, the report examines the global supply chain and counterfeit threats of pharmaceuticals.
-This resource opens as a PDF.
+This resource opens in PDF.

 The Therapeutic Goods Administration (TGA) is the regulatory authority for the Australian pharmaceutical industry.
 The TGA oversees and regulates numerous therapeutic goods including prescription medicines, vaccines, and medical devices.
 The site contains information catered specifically to consumers, health professionals, and industry manufacturers.
 It also lists recent pharmaceutical recalls and alerts.

 BioSpace serves as a web venue for industry professionals to share ideas and products related to the pharmaceutical industry online.
 The website includes a career network, news, hotbeds, career fairs, company profiles, and a list of events.
-A registration as a job seeker or an employer is required to fully access all features of the website.
+Registration as a job seeker or an employer is required to fully access all features of the website.

 The Bulgarian Drug Agency (BDA) is associated with the country's Ministry of Health.
 It is responsible for overseeing the safe production of medicines in Bulgaria.
 The BDA inspects laboratories, drugs, and medical devices in order to ensure the quality and safety of drug use.
 Their site includes useful information for citizens, medical specialists, and companies regarding medical laws, devices, and treatments.